OpenJML/openjml.github.io/tutorial/MethodsInSpecifications.md

 Thus the rule is that methods that are called in specifications must be _pure_, that is, must not have any side-effects.
 In fact JML requires that a method used in specifications be marked with the modifier `pure`.
+And if a method is pure, it automatically includes the specification clause `assigns \nothing;`.

 Here is an example:
 ```